 time to the class.
 Some students learn from high

-school or technical school that A's are easy to obtain and
+school that A's are easy to obtain and

 very little studying is required.
 The University of